 1 cup chocolate covered espresso beans

-Note: I have two alternatives for egg-free cupcakes.
-You can try the egg-free chocolate cupcakes or the vegan wacky chocolate cake recipes.
+Note: I have an egg-free cupcake recipe and vegan cupcake recipe.
+You can try the egg-free chocolate cupcakes or the vegan chocolate cupcakes recipes.

 *You can adjust the amount of Kahlua to your preference.
 Feel free to add more if you want a stronger coffee flavor.
 For those who prefer a non-alcoholic option to Kahlua, you can mix together 2-3 tablespoons of instant espresso powder and 1/2 cup granulated sugar to 1 cup of hot water.